AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 ![inline](images/mvp_with_robot_changed.png)

-^ If something in our view changes, all we have to change is our robot.
+^ Change view, change robot.

 ---

 > Write your automated tests as if you're telling a Quality Assurance Engineer what to do.

-^ Before we get to implementation, let's look at the usage.
-While we do this, think about how you might describe things to QA.
+^ Read.
+Usage, then explanation.

 ---